 Persians are an ambitious people with ingenuity, determination and commitment.
 Every Persian brought to Christ becomes a powerful ally for the cause of Christ among the Muslims.

 Why should you care?
-Because more than 80,000 Bahraini Persians do not know Jesus as their Savior.
+Because thousands of Bahraini Persians do not know Jesus as their Savior.

 * Pray they will know the Truth that sets people free.